China–Iran relations: Ideology

+2026 Iran war

+China has cautioned against efforts to change the government in Iran, emphasizing the lack of popular support such actions.
+Beijing also called for the immediate cessation of military operation in the Middle East, stressing the need to respect Iran's sovereignty.
+China condemned the US-Israeli attack early on in the war but refrained from offering direct military aid as of March 2026.

+Following a two-week ceasefire being declared on 8 April 2026, a CNN report stated that according to U.S. intelligence, China is preparing to ship shoulder-fired anti-air missile systems (MANPADs) to Iran.
+The American intelligence sources maintained that China intended to transfer the weapons systems through third countries to mask their origin.

+In September 2026, at the Shanghai Cooperation Organization summit in Kyrgyzstan, Chinese President Xi Jinping met with Iranian President Masoud Pezzekian.
+“Xi is publicly distancing himself from Iran while maintaining a close relationship privately,” said Han Shenlin, executive director of the Asia Group’s “Greater China” division.

 Society

 There are several historic social connections between the two states.
 Although the two societies psychologically identify with one another because they both share the national pride and historical identity that comes along with being the descendants of two great empires and modern successor-states to ancient civilizations, there was limited interaction after the Chinese Communist Revolution in 1949.
 Social interactions improved after the 1960s.

 According to The Diplomat in January 2021, anti-Chinese sentiment in Iran was increasing in due to China's economic activity and social differences between the two countries.
 A September 2021 poll done by the Center for International and Security Studies at Maryland had 42% of Iranian respondents holding an unfavorable view of China compared to 58% holding a favorable view.
 Gallup polling for 2023 had 51% of Iranians approving of China's leadership which was higher than approval of their own (43%), Russia's (31%), and USA's leadership (10%); the results had been consistent with Gallup data from 2021 and 2022 on Iranian approval of Chinese and American leadership.

 About 2,000 Chinese live in Tehran as of 2005, and 70 Chinese companies have relocated to Iran.